 RECOMMENDED READING FOR SWITZERLAND

-Hopefully you will have taken lots of inspiration from this post and will be planning to experience one of these tours for yourself when you visit Switzerland.
+Hopefully, you will have taken lots of inspiration from this post and will be planning to experience the Bernina Express either independently or via one of the tour options when you visit Switzerland.

 You can read more about Switzerland in my Swiss Travel Guide or for more inspiration check out my Swiss bucket list which includes 23 must-visit places in Switzerland.